Alan Pogue

-Alan Pogue (born 1946 in Corpus Christi, Texas) is a photojournalist who works exclusively in black-and-white still documentary photography.
-His career focuses on social justice and Texas politics from the early 1970s to the present.

-Pogue's work is impelled by "unstoppable activism and commitment".
-His striking images have an unimposing, intimate quality.
-His travels have taken him around the world, including Cuba, Pakistan, Iraq, Chiapas, Haiti, Saudi Arabia, and Rio Grand valley of Texas.
+Alan Pogue (born 1946 in Corpus Christi, Texas) is a photojournalist who works exclusively in black-and-white documentary photography.
+His career focuses on social justice and Texas politics spanning from the early 1970s to the present.
+Pogue has worked in many areas around the world, including Cuba, Pakistan, Iraq, Chiapas, Haiti, Saudi Arabia, and Rio Grande valley of Texas.

 Early years

-Pogue was raised a Catholic in Corpus Christi.
+During his youth, Pogue was raised a Catholic in Corpus Christi, Texas.

 At the age of nine, Pogue had a vivid and detailed experience, when a mental picture of a street scene was imprinted in his mind, as if a photograph had been taken.

-Later he was drafted into the army.
-As a young chaplain headed to serve in the Vietnam War, his mother gave him a Kodak Instamatic.
-She asked him to send her pictures because she knew he wasn't going to write.
-Disillusioned with the U.S. Army Chaplain Corps he was assigned to, he volunteered as a front-line medic, with the 198th Light Infantry Brigade.
-This took him to the front lines, providing ample opportunity for taking pictures.
-These snapshots of G.I.s and Vietnamese piqued his interest and became the impetus for his career in documentary photography.
+During the Vietnam War, Pogue was drafted into the U.S. Army Chaplain Corps.
+As he left home to serve in the war, his mother gave him a Kodak Instamatic, asking him to send her pictures because she knew he wasn't going to write.
+Disillusioned with the war and with the Chaplain Corps, he volunteered as a front-line medic with the 198th Light Infantry Brigade.
+This took him to the front lines, providing him opportunities to take pictures.
+Taking snapshots of G.I.s and Vietnamese piqued his interest in photography and became the impetus for his career in documentary photography.

-During the 1968 Tet offensive, he endured shelling and witnessed a member of his unit being shot to death, leading him to question the justification of the war.
-Taking Instamatic snap shots in Vietnam was just the beginning of his career in photography.
+During the 1968 Tet Offensive, he endured shelling and witnessed a member of his unit being shot to death, leading him to question the justification of the war.
+Taking snapshots in Vietnam using his Instamatic camera is considered to have sparked his career in photography.

 Returning to the United States, Pogue enrolled in the University of Texas at Austin to study philosophy.
 He became the staff photographer for the university's underground paper, The Rag, published in Austin, Texas, during the '60s and '70s.
-By living frugally he was free to follow his heart and choose subjects he cared about.
+During this time, he lived a frugal life, in order to better afford opportunities to pursue his interests.
 He kept his rent low by living in a janitor's closet at the University YWCA, and he found free meals at Les Amis, a cafe that treated him as its artist-in-residence.
-He survived on wedding and passport work plus his income from the Texas Observer, which paid him $5 a picture.
+Pogue took odd jobs related to photography, such as wedding and passport work, as well as his income from the Texas Observer, which earned him $5 a picture.

-In 1980 Pogue had his first real photography show at Brazos Books.
-It was there he met Russell Lee, a noted photographer from the depression era Farm Security Administration.
+In 1980, Pogue had his first real photography show at Brazos Books.
+It was there he met Russell Lee, a noted photographer from the depression-era Farm Security Administration.
 Lee befriended Pogue and became his mentor.
-At their last meeting before Lee died in 1986 Lee made Pogue commit to never abandon black-and-white still photography.
-Pogue promised and has kept his word.
+At their last meeting before Lee died in 1986 Lee made Pogue commit to never abandon his work in black-and-white still photography.
+Pogue promised this and has kept his word.